Focus on what's truly important, the customer, by bringing an agile Sales, Marketing, and Customer Success team together under a hub-and-spoke model.

 Agile has come a long way from the beginning of the Agile Manifesto.
 Finding the right form of Agile, whether it is Scrum, XP, Kanban, etc., these practices are becoming the future and success of software delivery. (techbeacon)

 In today’s workplace, organizations are finding more value in project managers because more projects are started and supported every year.
 With this heightened sense of awareness and understanding of project management methods and efficacy, business agility has also become more important in comparison to traditional ways of managing projects.
-The older methods give way to bottlenecks and holds in their processes.
+The older methods give way to bottlenecks and hold in their processes.
 Traditional practices can often get bogged down when projects become too large; whereas iterative and predictive methodologies can nest and delineate further.
 Agile methodology and other predictive and iterative methodologies are starting to gain more of a presence in the workplace allowing for these organizations to better meet project goals, budgets, and schedules.
 (Pulse of the Profession)

 When looking at Agile adoption within the workplace, it is clear that Agile has grown and is continuing to grow in practice and perception.
 According to the 2018 Pulse of the Profession Survey, “71% of organizations report greater agility over the last five years.
 More and more organizations are recognizing that agility – the capability to quickly sense and adapt to external and internal changes to deliver relevant results in a productive and cost-effective manner – is helping them stay competitive.”
 Continuing to narrow our focus even further, in the 12thAnnual State of Agile Report, on those who have adopted agile,"25% of the respondents say that all or almost all of their teams are agile, whereas only 8% reported that in 2016."